demisto/content-docs/content-repo/extra-docs/packs/SystemDiagnosticsHealthCheck.md

 ---
 id: system-diagnostics-and-health-check
 title: System Diagnostics and Health Check
-description: The XSOAR Health Check pack automatically reviewing the current server and content for issues and best practices.
-The pack goal is to identify potential issues and remediate them before they become a real issue.
+description: The System Diagnostics and Health Check pack automatically reviews the current server and content for issues and best practices.
+The pack enables you to identify potential issues and remediate them before they escalate.
 ---

 ## What's in this Content Pack?
- The XSOAR Health Check pack automatically reviewing the current server and content for issues and best practices.
-The pack goal is to identify potential issues and remediate them before they become a real issue.

 This pack includes several content items that enable you to retrieve and view data about your system status and content configuration.
-It is automatically reviewing the current server and content for issues and suggest best practices procedures.
+The pack automatically reviews the current server and content for issues and suggests best practices.
-The out-of-the-box items can easily customizable to fit your specific threasholds.
+The out-of-the-box items can be easily customized to fit your specific thresholds.
 - [Playbooks](#Playbooks)
 - [Incident Layouts](#Incident-Layouts)